jwd0526/TextMailer/README.md

   * Line 168: `txt.scheduleSend(hours, minutes).close();` --> `txt.scheduleSend(hours, minutes);`

 ## Contributing
-Contributions to TextMailer are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.
+Contributions to TextMailer are much welcome.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.